barryclark/jekyll-now/_posts/2020-06-11-class-presentation.md

 ---
 layout: post
-title: Twitter Information Analysis and Visualization I
+title: Twitter Information Analysis and Visualization I -- Class Exercise 1
 ---

 I use API method and non-API method to get the data from Twitter.
 Then I used multiple software Rstudio and jupyter notebook to analyze the data seperately.